 Preventative vs. Reactive Care

-At HealthOne, we’re firm supporters of a complete approach to healthcare.
+At HealthOne, we believe in providing a complete approach to healthcare.
 “A lot of medicine nowadays is reactive care.
 You take care of people once the problem is there,” Dr. Stephanie says.

 Reactive care comes into play when health problems are noticeable.
-A patient presenting cold symptoms might be given antibiotics.
+A patient presenting cold symptoms might be given antibiotics, for example.
 This addresses the illness at hand.
+But what about preventing that cold in the first place?

 “An equally important part of our job is preventative care.
 If we can stop the problems before they happen, or catch them early, that’s better than waiting.”

-A family doctor may suggest lifestyle changes to prevent that cold in the first place.
+A family doctor may suggest lifestyle changes, for example, that give the woman a stronger immune system and a lower likelihood of developing that illness.
 Examples could be a healthy diet, immune-boosting supplements, and adequate sleep.

 An integrated approach can be applied to all areas of well-being.
 But which health concerns for women are most common, and what can be done?

-From menstruation to conceiving to menopause, sexual health should never be overlooked.
+From menstruation to conceiving to menopause, sexual health is always an important area of health.
 One of the main concerns Dr. Stephanie hears from female patients is sexually transmitted infections.

 Prevention here is key through the form of regular STI checks – even if a woman isn’t presenting symptoms.
 “It’s important for women especially because some STI’s can go undetected.
 It can cause problems with fertility or their health down the line.” she shares.